Topics in String Theory and Quantum Gravity: Field-theoretical approach to quantum gravity

-There has been some recent developments in the study of black hole evaporation.
-On the one hand, the classical no-hair theorems have been reanalyzed \cite{Kraus-Wilczek} and found to be modified substancially by Quantum Fields.
-Furthermore, some simple renormalizable theories of two-dimensional gravity coupled to dilatons, and containing many of the interesting features of four-dimensional black holes have recently been proposed \cite{Callan-Giddings}.
-In this models one can study the collapse of matter to form a black hole and its subsequent evaporation.
-Unfortunately, the final stages of this process are not yet accesible to the approximations used in \cite{Callan-Giddings}.
+There has been some recent developments in the study of black-hole evaporation.
+On the one hand, the classical no-hair theorems have been reanalyzed \cite{Kraus-Wilczek} and found to be substantially modified by quantum fields.
+Furthermore, some simple renormalizable theories of two-dimensional gravity coupled to dilatons, and containing many of the interesting features of four-dimensional black holes, have recently been proposed \cite{Callan-Giddings}.
+In these models one can study the collapse of matter to form a black hole and its subsequent evaporation.
+Unfortunately, the final stages of this process are not yet accesible to the approximations used in ref.~\cite{Callan-Giddings}.

-\subsection{Euclidean approach to Quantum Gravity}
+\subsection{Euclidean approach to quantum gravity}

-In ordinary QFT we are faced with the computation of path integrals of the form with $S[\phi]$ the classical action.
-However, the oscillatory nature of the exponential in (\ref{field-fpi}) makes the expression ill-defined.
-In this context the problem can be ameliorated by performing what is called a Wick rotation to euclidean space; this means that we will make an analytic continuation of real Minkowski time to pure imaginary values $t\rightarrow -it$ such that we can rewrite (\ref{field-fpi}) as
+In ordinary QFT we are faced with the computation of path integrals of the form with~$S[\phi]$ the classical action.
+However, the oscillatory nature of the exponential inside the integral makes the expression ill-defined.
+The problem can be ameliorated by performing a Wick rotation to Euclidean space: an analytic continuation of real Minkowski time to pure imaginary values,~$t\rightarrow -it$, such that eq.~(\ref{field-fpi}) is rewritten as

 where $S_{E}[\phi]$ is the Euclidean action.
-Since in most cases in QFT this euclidean action is positive definite (\ref{eucl-field}) is now perfectly well defined because field configurations with large values of $S_{E}[\phi]$ are damped by the exponential factor.
-Once the path integral is evaluated in Euclidean space we return to Minkowski space by analytical continuation.
+Since in most instances this Euclidean action is positive definite, eq.~(\ref{eucl-field}) is better defined since the contribution of field configurations with large actions are damped by the exponential factor.
+Once the path integral is evaluated in Euclidean space we return to Minkowski signature by undoing the analytical continuation.

-For the procedure we outlined above to be justified some conditions has to be met.
-In QFT the Wightman's axioms \cite{Glimm-Jaffe} guarantee the possibility of analytic continuation.
-Besides in QFT the continuation to the Euclidean space has many other applications.
-When we study quantum systems at finite temperature we need to calculate the canonical partition function $Z(\beta)$
+In Minkowski space QFT this procedure is justified because the Wightman axioms~\cite{Glimm-Jaffe} guarantee that the analytic continuation can be performed.
+In fact, switching to Euclidean space has also many other applications in QFT.
+For example, when studying quantum systems at finite temperature we need to calculate the canonical partition function

-with $\beta=1/T$ and $H$ the hamiltonian of the system.
-This trace can be represented as a path integral \cite{Ramond}.
-Using standard techniques one obtains a path integral in Euclidean space with time compactified to a circle whose length is the inverse temperature.
-The thermal partition function is \cite{Ramond}
+with $\beta=1/T$ and $H$ the Hamiltonian of the system.
+This trace can be represented as a path integral~\cite{Ramond} in Euclidean space where time is compactified to a circle whose length equals the inverse temperature.
+The thermal partition function is then given by